utopicnarwhal/utopic_slide_puzzle/README.md

 1. Install [Flutter](https://docs.flutter.dev/get-started/install)
 2. [Set up an editor (VSCode)](https://docs.flutter.dev/get-started/editor?tab=vscode)
 3. Create `.env` file in the root of the project and copy secrets into it
-4. Launch from VSCode `Freska-Development` option from `.vscode/launch.json` by pressing `F5` or from your command line by `flutter run -d chrome`
+4. Launch from VSCode `Launch` option from `.vscode/launch.json` by pressing `F5` or from your command line by `flutter run -d chrome`

 ---